quantinfo/MMF/README.md

 ### WKB solver

-Find the propagation constants of parabolic GRIN multimode fibers under the WKB (Wentzelâ€“Kramersâ€“Brillouin) approximation [1]\_.
+Find the propagation constants of parabolic GRIN multimode fibers under the WKB (Wentzel–Kramers–Brillouin) approximation [1]\_.
 This approximation leads to inaccurate results for modes close to the cutoff, which can be a significant proportion of the modes for typical fibers.
 It is provided only for comparison.